Culture of Samoa: Sports

 The main sports played in Samoa are rugby union and Samoan cricket (kilikiti).
-In rugby there are the 3 D's.
-1 defence, 2 discipline, and the 3rd one is the DAKKLE.
+In rugby there are the three D's: defence, discipline, and the DAKKLE.
 About 30 ethnic Samoans, many from American Samoa, currently play in the NFL.
 A 2002 article from ESPN estimated that a Samoan male (either an American Samoan, or a Samoan living in the 50 United States) is 40 times more likely to play in the NFL than a non-Samoan American.
 A number have also ventured into professional wrestling.
 Soccer is a popular sport in Samoa, with the national team being ranked 149th in the world.

 Rugby union is the most popular sport in Samoa.
 The national team is consistently competitive against teams from vastly more populous nations.
-Samoa have competed at every Rugby World Cup since 1991, and have made the quarter finals in 1991, 1995 and 1999.
+Samoa have competed at every Rugby World Cup since 1991, and have made the quarter-finals in 1991, 1995 and 1999.
 Samoa also play in the Pacific Nations Cup.
 The sport is governed by the Samoa Rugby Football Union, who are members of the Pacific Islands Rugby Alliance, and thus, also contribute to the international Pacific Islanders rugby union team.
 At club level, there is the National Provincial Championship and Pacific Rugby Cup.
 Prominent Samoan players include Pat Lam and Brian Lima.
 In addition, there are many Samoans that have played for or are playing for the All Blacks.

-Rugby league is a popular sport in Samoa, with the national team reaching the quarter finals of the 2000 Rugby League World Cup.
+Rugby league is a popular sport in Samoa, with the national team reaching the quarter-finals of the 2000 Rugby League World Cup.
 Australian rules football is a popular sport in Samoa, played as Samoa Rules with the national team, the Bulldogs, competing at the Arafura Games and the 2002 and 2005 Australian Football International Cup.

 Samoans have been very visible in American professional wrestling, despite the relatively small population of the islands.
 Dwayne Johnson, Peter Maivia, Yokozuna, Umaga/Jamal, Manu, Rosey, Samoa Joe, The Wild Samoans, The Headshrinkers, Rikishi, Roman Reigns, and Sonny Siaki all have a Samoan heritage.